malteschade/Quantum-Wave-Equation-Solver/Readme.md

 2) `conda create --name qcws python=3.12`
 3) `conda activate qcws`
 4) `pip install -r requirements.txt`
+5)
+> [!CAUTION]
+> Due to breaking changes in newer versions of qiskit and qiskit aer, the version requirements are exact and demand python 3.12.

 ## Usage
 The project contains two **main** files with equivalent code: a Jupyter Notebook and a Python file.